fanglingsu/vimb/CONTRIBUTING.md

 This document contains guidelines for contributing to vimb, as well as useful hints when doing so.

+## Goals

+Getting a light, fast and keyboard-driven browser that is easy to use for those users familiar with vim.

+- Provide powerful knobs allowing the user to tweak vimb to fit the own needs and usecases.
+- Add only knobs/features that do not do what other knobs do.
+In this point vimb is in contrast to vim.
+- If there are two colliding features we should pick the mightier one, or that which need less code or resources.

 ## Communication

 If you want to discuss some feature or provide some suggestion that can't be